 - Menstrual cramps

 - Sharp pains in lower abdomen, sometimes shooting into the back and legs

 - Excessive menstrual bleeding

 - Missed or irregular periods

-Body weight – Problems with weight, both too much and too little, can cause menstrual disorders.
-It is not uncommon for female athletes or women with a very low body weight, including performers, dancers and models may miss periods or stop having them altogether.
-Overweight women may also suffer from irregular periods and both extremes of body weight can compromised fertility.
-Smart Nutrition could help you to make appropriate changes to your diet to help you achieve a healthy weight and rebalance your menstrual cycle.
-Book A Consultation.
+Female athletes or women with a very low body weight, including performers, dancers and models may miss periods or stop having them altogether.
+Overweight women may also suffer from irregular periods – and both extremes of body weight can lead to compromised fertility.

-Underlying disorders – Menstrual abnormalities may also be caused by an underlying medical condition.
-Common culprits include PCOS, Fibroids, and Endometriosis.
-If your cramps are incapacitating, your bleeding is excessive or you have missed three periods or more you should consult your GP to have any underlying causes investigated.
+If your cramps are incapacitating, your bleeding is excessive or you have missed three periods or more (and are not pregnant), you should consult your GP to have any underlying causes investigated.